Love becomes blind when lust becomes the blindfold

 Love is the heart’s deepest aspiration; we all want to love and be loved.
 Through love, we can establish the sweetest connections with others.

-Actually, love itself is not blind – love distorted by lust is blind.
+Actually, love itself is not blind; love distorted by lust is blind.
 Lust is the self-centered obsession that makes us treat others’ looks and features as sources of irresistible pleasure.
-When the blindfold of lust falls on our consciousness, we can’t see anything except that gratification.
-And we crave and slave for it, blind to its cost – financially, ethically, relationally, socially or spiritually.
-The Bhagavad-gita (03.39) underscores this blinding nature of lust when stating that it covers our knowledge.
+When the blindfold of lust falls on our consciousness, we can’t see anything except the way to gratify that lust.
+And we crave and slave for it, blind to its cost – financially, ethically, relationally, socially, spiritually.
+The Bhagavad-gita (03.39) underscores this blinding nature of lust when it states that lust covers our knowledge.

 How can we remove the blindfold of lust?
 By guiding our love with spiritual knowledge.

 Gita wisdom explains that we are, at our core, non-material beings, who are parts of the all-attractive supreme spiritual reality, Krishna.
 He is the ultimate object of our love – we are meant for an eternal relationship of loving service with him.
 We can connect with him by practicing bhakti-yoga, the time-honored process for purifying our love and giving us a taste of the immortal joy of spiritual love.

 Once we taste that joy, our love becomes spiritualized: we see others not as objects for our material gratification, but as partners in our spiritual evolution.
 When we infuse this vision into our relationships, physical infatuation is gradually superseded by spiritual camaraderie.
 Such a Krishna-centered bond leads to transformational loving exchanges that help bring out each other’s fullest spiritual potential.

 Think it over:

 - Why is love deemed blind?